django-hurricane/django-hurricane/website/basic-app.md

 ~~~

 In addition to the previously defined `admin` and `graphql` endpoints, hurricane starts a probe server on port+1, unless an explicit port for probes is specified.
-This feature is essential for cloud-native development, and it is only one of the many features of django-hurricane.
+This feature is essential for cloud-native development, and it is only one of the many features of Django-Hurricane.
 For further features and information on hurricane, please refer to [<ins>**Full Django Hurricane Documentation**</ins>](https://django-hurricane.readthedocs.io/en/latest/).

-## 2. Run this application using django-hurricane in a Kubernetes cluster
+## 2. Run this application using Django-Hurricane in a Kubernetes cluster

 We're using [k3d](https://k3d.io/) to create and run a local kubernetes cluster.
 You can install it via:
 ~~~bash